game-ci/documentation/docs/gitlab/activation.md

 4. Wait for the command to finish without errors
 5. Obtain the contents of the license file by running `cat /root/.local/share/unity3d/Unity/Unity_lic.ulf`
-6. Copy the content to your CI's environment variable `UNITY_LICENSE_CONTENT`.
+6. Copy the content to your CI's environment variable `UNITY_LICENSE`.
    _Note: if you are doing this on windows, chances are the [line endings will be wrong as explained here](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/issues/5#note_95831816).
 Luckily for you, [`.gitlab-ci.yml`](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/blob/master/.gitlab-ci.yml) solves this by removing `\r` character from the env variable so you'll be alright_
-   [`.gitlab-ci.yml`](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/blob/master/.gitlab-ci.yml) will then place the `UNITY_LICENSE_CONTENT` to the right place before running tests or creating the builds.
+   [`.gitlab-ci.yml`](https://gitlab.com/gableroux/unity3d-gitlab-ci-example/-/blob/master/.gitlab-ci.yml) will then place the `UNITY_LICENSE` to the right place before running tests or creating the builds.

 ## Unity license per target